davidvilla/ian/README.rst

 The latter two are required only if you want upload you package to a remote Debian repository.

-ian can load these variables from a **~/.config/ian/config**.
+``ian`` can load these variables from a **~/.config/ian/config**.

 hooks
 =====

-ian may execute user provided shell functions AFTER important events in the process.
+ian may execute user provided shell functions at important events in the process.
 Allowed hooks are:

 * ian-clean-hook
 * ian-release-hook